Yuri Polyakov: Biography

 He was born on November 12, 1954, in Moscow to a working-class family.

 Polyakov's abilities were first identified by his school literature teacher I. A. Osokina.
 He graduated from the Faculty of Russian Language and Literature of the Krupskaya Moscow Polytechnic Institute, specializing in Russian philology.

 In his senior years, he began working as a teacher of Russian language and literature in one of the Moscow schools.
 After graduating, Polyakov taught for a short time at the School for Working Youth.

 In 1976–1977, he served in the Group of Soviet Forces in Germany as a ground loader for a 152-mm self-propelled gun 2S3 "Akatsiya", and then as an editor of the divisional newspaper.

 He began writing poetry while still in school, and since 1973 he studied at the Literary Studio at the Moscow City Committee of the Komsomol and the Moscow Writers' Organization.
 He began his creative path with poetry (seminar of poetess Larisa Vasilyeva).
 Attended the seminar of the poet Vadim Sikorsky.
 Polyakov's first poem was published in 1974 in the newspaper Moskovsky Komsomolets, three years later the newspaper published a large selection of poems.

 After his military service, he began working as an instructor in the school department of the Bauman District Committee of the Komsomol of the city of Moscow.
 A year later, he transferred to the newspaper Moskovsky Literator, where he worked until 1986, from a correspondent to becoming editor-in-chief.

 Since 1979, he has been collaborating with Literaturnaya Gazeta.
 In 1979, his first book of poems, Time of Arrival, was published, and in 1981, his second, Conversation with a Friend.

 The writer gained wide popularity with his stories “One Hundred Days Before the Order” and “A District-Scale Emergency” — written in the early 1980s, they were published only with the beginning of Perestroika: in January 1985, “Emergency…” was published by the magazine "Yunost", and two years later, "One Hundred Days Before the Order".
 Soon, the story “A District-Scale Emergency” was adapted for the screen, and then films were released based on other works.
 Polyakov reflected his philosophical observations on the life of modern society in the books "Demgorodok", “Apothegey”, and “The Kid in Milk”.

-One of the writer's most fascinating works is the adventurous love-detective story “The Sky of the Fallen”, about the cruel price that must be paid for the super-fast success and fabulous enrichment of the new masters of life.
+One of the writer's works is the adventure love-detective story “The Sky of the Fallen”, about the price that must be paid for the fast success and enrichment of the new masters of life.

 The novel "The Mushroom King" (2005) was published in more than 130,000 copies, full of fresh aphorisms and caustic satire on the spiritual-moral and family-sexual turmoil of middle-aged top managers.

 In 1981, Polyakov defended his PhD thesis on the topic: "The poet-warrior Georgy Suvorov (On the history of front-line poetry)", candidate of philological sciences.
 In the same year, he was accepted into the Union of Soviet Writers.

 In 1990 the movie 100 Days Before the Command was created based on his book.